-We determine the discount rate using a bond matching model, whereby the weighted average yields on high-quality fixed-income securities have maturities consistent with the timing of benefit payments.
+The Company determines the discount rate using a bond matching model, whereby the weighted average yields on high-quality fixed-income securities have maturities consistent with the timing of benefit payments.
 Lower discount rates increase the size of the benefit obligations while higher discount rates reduce the size of the benefit obligation.
-The compensation assumption is used in our active plans to estimate the annual rate at which the pay for plan participants will grow.
+The compensation assumption is used in the Company's active plans to estimate the annual rate at which the pay for plan participants will grow.
 If the rate of growth assumed increases, the size of the pension obligations will increase.

 The expected return on plan assets is the estimated long-term rate of return that will be earned on the investments used to fund the pension obligations.
-To determine this rate, we consider the current and target composition of plan investments, our historical returns earned, and our expectations about the future.
+To determine this rate, the Company considers the current and target composition of plan investments, our historical returns earned, and our expectations about the future.